 Following these few steps and keep things smelling fresh around your house:

 - Regular grooming: Your pup should be bathed as needed, and if his coat is long, keeping it tangle and mess-free helps his surroundings just as clean.

 - Frequent vacuuming: Daily vacuuming keeps doggy odors from accumulating on your carpets and flooring.
 Better yet, upgrade to a vacuum that can handle dog hair.

-- Carpet broom: If you have a heavy shedder like a husky, a carpet broom can be a game changer in removing stubborn hair that your vacuum misses.
+- Carpet broom: If you have a heavy shedder like a husky, a carpet broom designed to pick up dog hair can be a game changer in removing stubborn hair that your vacuum misses.
 Prepare to be shocked at what these fur grabbers uncover!

 - Seasonal carpet cleaning: Cutting down deep-rooted dirt, debris, and dander in your rugs and soft surfaces through quarterly cleanings helps keep your carpets looking and smelling their best.

 - Proper ventilation: Stagnant air can get stinky, which means your home’s soft surfaces like carpeting and furniture can suck up odors.
 So, open your doors and windows when the weather permits to keep fresh air circulating.
 A pet-friendly air purifier isn’t a bad idea either!